rule

 Text 47

-Impregnation, gestation, birth, infancy, childhood, youth, middle age, old age and death thus are the nine states of the body.
+Impregnation, gestation, birth, infancy, childhood, youth, middle age, old age and death are the nine stages of the body.

-Impregnation, gestation, birth, infancy, childhood, youth, middle age, old age and death are the nine ages of the body.
+Impregnation, gestation, birth, infancy, childhood, youth, middle age, old age and death are the nine states of the body one thus has.
+(Vedabase)

 Text 48